Your Kanazawa Questions Answered: 15 Things First-Timers Ask

 A: The Hokuriku Shinkansen from Tokyo Station to Kanazawa Station takes 2 hours 30 minutes.
 Cost is JPY 14,380 for a reserved seat, or covered by the Japan Rail Pass.
 Trains run roughly every 30 minutes.
 It's one of Japan's most scenic bullet train routes — the stretch through the mountains after Nagano is gorgeous.

 From Kyoto, take the JR Thunderbird limited express, also 2.5 hours.
-This makes Kanazawa an easy addition to a Tokyo-Kyoto-Kanazawa triangle.
+That makes Kanazawa an easy addition to a Tokyo-Kyoto-Kanazawa triangle.

-Q: Do I need a car in Kanazawa?
+Q: Do you need a car in Kanazawa?

 A: No. The city is very walkable — most sights are within 2 km of the station.
 The Kanazawa Loop Bus (right and left loops) connects every major attraction for JPY 200 per ride or JPY 600 for an unlimited day pass.
 Buy the pass at the tourist information centre inside Kanazawa Station.